 Safe Backing with Trailers

-In this course we will teach you that visibility and communication are the keys to backing with trailers.
-Upon completion you will understand the steps of backing, how to use your mirrors, a ground guide and the steps you should take if you are alone as well as how to signal a flashlight.
+What changes with backing a trailer?
+Do you steer the same way?
+What if it is a short or long trailer?
+What if you are alone?
+What steps can you take if you don’t have a guide?
+Upon completion, you will understand the steps of backing, how to use your mirrors, a ground guide and the steps you should take if you are alone as well as how to signal with a flashlight.

 Temporary employment takes a wide variety of forms: term, contract, seasonal, casual and placement through a staffing company.
 They have the same rights as other employees under the Employment Standard Act (ESA) and the Occupational Health & Safety Act (OHSA).
 In the first 4 weeks on a new job, they are up to 4 times more likely to be injured than at any other time on the job.